wahabs/Notes-on-Effective-JavaScript/README.md

 ### Item 41: Treat prototypes as an implementation detail

-An object can be imagined as an interface with the prototype being an implementation detail of how the object would behave.
+An object can be imagined as an interface, with the prototype being an implementation detail of how the object would behave.
 While the implementation can be inspected (e.g. via `getPrototypeOf`), relying on such features (even without modifying the details) can be an antipattern over the course of development.
-If for example the producer of an object changes its implementation details, the consumer that depends on them will break.
+If the producer of an object changes its implementation details, the consumer that depends on them will break.
 These kinds of bugs can be especially difficult to diagnose because they constitute action at a distance: one author changes the implementation of one component, and another component (often written by a different programmer) breaks.
 A good programmer knows when to respect abstraction boundaries.

 ### Item 42: Avoid reckless monkey-patching